uhh-lt/fundus-murag/README.md

 1. Navigate to the `docker` folder
 2. Run `./setup-folders.sh` to create the necessary folders for the Docker volumes
 3. Edit the `.env.example` file and save it as `.env` with the correct values

+### Starting the Docker containers

-4. Run `docker-compose pull` to pull the necessary images
+1. Run `docker-compose pull` to pull the necessary images
-5. Run `docker-compose up -d` to start the system
+2. Run `docker-compose up -d` to start the system
-6. Run `docker-compose logs -f` to see the logs of the running containers
+3. Run `docker-compose logs -f` to see the logs of the running containers